cophi-wue/LLpro/doc/DEVELOPING.md

 to predict for each token a morphological analysis and an additional POS token for further processing.

 Like Spacy's [default morphological analyzer](https://spacy.io/usage/linguistic-features#morphology), it assigns a `MorphAnalysis` object to the attribute `token.morph`.
-Additionally, the predicted POS tag is stored in the custom attribute `token._rnntagger_tag`.
+Additionally, the predicted POS tag is stored in the custom attribute `token._.rnntagger_tag`.
 This second attribute is only used for further processing by RNNTagger's lemmatizer (`lemma_rnntagger`).

 ### Lemmatization